February 1, 2016

 The notice gives you a dire warning that a “failure to renew your domain name by the expiration date may result in the loss of your online identity…”

-Even though it states “This notice is not a bill,” it looks like an invoice.
+Even though it states “This notice is not a bill,” it looks like an invoice or potentially a domain registry scam.

 What they have just done is authorize the transfer of their domain so that Domain Registry of America can be their new registrar for $35 per year.
 What sucks about that is they were probably paying only $6 to $10 per year to their current registrar!

-So is this a scam?
+So is this a domain registry scam?
 Not quite, but it’s certainly on the borderline of deceptive.